Aimee LaPointe Terosky, Ed.D.

 Baker, V., Gonzales, L.D., & Terosky, A.L. (accepted, 2018).
 Innovative approaches to the practice of mentoring and supporting early career faculty learning and growth.
 In L. Searby & B. Irby (Eds.), The Wiley-Blackwell international handbook of mentoring: Paradigms, practices, programs, and possibilities (pp. XX-XX).
 XXXX, XX: Wiley-Blackwell.
 (Authors listed in alphabetical order with equal contributions to the book chapter)

 Gonzales, L.D. & Terosky, A.L.
 (2016).
-Aspirations and inclinations among emerging and early career faculty: Leveraging strengths, imagining possibilities.
+Distinctive aspirations and inclinations among emerging and early career faculty: Seeing the possibilities.
 In A. Kezar & D. Maxey (Eds.,), The faculty for the 21st century: Moving to a mission-oriented and learner centered faculty model. (pp. 192-203).
 New Brunswick, NJ: Rutgers University Press.

 Terosky, A.L.
 (2013).
 Contributions of women leaders: Broadening understandings of leadership.
 In R. Palestini, Feminist theory and educational leadership: Much ado about something!
 Lanham, M.D.: Rowman & Littlefield Education.